aparis69/MarchingCubeCpp/README.md

 By default, data is allocated for vertices, normals and triangle indices.
 You can change the default allocated space using the function MC::setDefaultArraySizes.

-The output mesh represents the zero-isosurface of the input data.
+The output mesh represents the zero-isosurface of the input scalar field.
+Coordinates of the vertices will follow the grid discretization: a 128x128x128 grid will create a mesh embedded in the axis-aligned box from Vec3(0) to Vec3(128).

 You can optionally enable double precision by defining MC_CPP_USE_DOUBLE_PRECISION before including the header.